Remote Working: The Emergency Is (Largely) Over ― the Future Starts Today

 However, many businesses have found that company culture, creativity and collaboration have suffered during the period of remote working.

-This is an urgent issue because the option to return to the office is imminent, and there are many complex and interlinked strategic and operational decisions to be made which may quickly impact staff retention and productivity.
+This is an urgent issue because the option to return to the office is imminent, and there are many critical decisions to be made that may quickly impact staff retention and productivity.

 White collar office-based firms long ago solved the ‘emergency’ problem of how to keep their staff working productively in pandemic circumstances, and these solutions have worked surprisingly well.
 However, the ‘steady state’ challenges and opportunities of remote working have also started to become increasingly clear.
 As vaccination programmes progress and COVID-19-related restrictions gradually unwind, it is now urgent for organisations to find long-term, balanced solutions to the problem of where and how their staff should work, recognising that remote working is a desirable and necessary part of the mix.